Archaeology and development

 From 1st March 2014 we are introducing charges for archaeological pre-application and post-consent planning advice.
 Further details can be found on our Planning and Countryside Advice page.
 Full details are set out in the Archaeology Charging Schedule (PDF, 32kb).

-Planning advice can be requested by completing our online form.
+Planning advice can be requested by completing this form.

 Applicants should be aware that archaeological investigations can have considerable time and cost implications.
 You are strongly advised to contact us at the earliest opportunity to discuss the potential implications of any proposed development, preferably before submitting a planning application.
 Early consultation will ensure that any necessary archaeological work will not create unexpected problems.